SEDATION DENTISTRY AND DENTAL IMPLANTS

 Oral Conscious Sedation

-If you’re someone that identifies themselves as mildly to moderately dental anxious and have been avoiding your dental appointments due to fears of gagging, claustrophobia, trauma, needles, or pain caused by dental work, oral conscious sedation can change all of that for you.
+If you’re someone that identifies themselves as mildly to moderately dental anxious and has been avoiding your dental appointments due to fears of gagging, claustrophobia, trauma, needles, or pain caused by dental work, oral conscious sedation can change all of that for you.
 Oral conscious sedation is a safe and effective way to calm patients through the use of 1 or 2 prescribed pills by Dr. Ajmo.
 The pills are taken and administered by Dr. Ajmo approximately 60 minutes before treatment so it has time to fully take effect, erasing all traces of anxiety, stress, and fear.

 If the patient reports feelings of anxiety the night before the appointment, Dr. Ajmo may suggest and prescribe an additional pill to bring on a restful night before treatment.
-This way the patient can relax in a state of tranquility in the dental chair throughout the entire appointment while patient vitals are constantly being monitored by Dr. Ajmo to ensure a safe dental visit.
+This way the patient can relax in a state of tranquility in the dental chair throughout the entire appointment while the patient vitals are constantly being monitored by Dr. Ajmo to ensure a safe dental visit.

 Dr. Ajmo and his team are experienced in calming the fears of patients with dental anxiety or phobia.
 IV sedation is offered, allowing patients to undergo dental work without experiencing any pain or anxiety.
 Patients describe their experiences with Dr. Ajmo’s sedation dentistry.